 your spot in a Toyota 4Runner or Jeep Wrangler - you’re welcome to drive some of the way, or ride along and enjoy the scenery.

-One activity per day: think kayaking in the Sea of Cortez, hiking to hidden desert waterfalls, exploring rock art, lounging in oasis hot springs…
+At least one optional activity per day: think kayaking in the Sea of Cortez, hiking to hidden desert waterfalls, exploring rock art, lounging in oasis hot springs…

 Accommodation (double occupancy, ie, you’ll be sharing a rooftop or ground tent)